-What Is Quora & Why Should You Care?
+What Is Quora & How It Works

-People from around the world visit Quora to ask questions from a community of people who answer them.
+According to Google Trends, the search volume is significantly higher in India than it is in the United States.

+However, Quora does seem to rank well for many search queries.
+The fact that Quora answers questions may be one of the reasons why Google ranks Quora so highly for questions.

 Google is in the business of showing webpages that answer questions.

-That Quora answers questions may be one of the reasons why Google ranks Quora so highly.
-They’re a natural and symbiotic fit.
+Quora is a website that answers questions.

-Quora is ranked #345 in traffic out of all sites in the U.S. by web metrics company Alexa.
+According to the now defunct Alexa popularity ranking, in February 2022, Quora was ranked #276 in traffic out of all sites in the U.S. and ranked as the top #323 site globally.

 This five-year Google Trends data shows that Quora has an upward trending profile.
 That means that Quora is increasing in popularity.